Master of Science in Biology for Science Teachers

 The two-year program is designed to fit the schedules of working teachers.
 It consists of two summer institutes, three weeks each, in residence at Washington University.
 The remaining coursework during the two academic years is completed through distance learning.
 Summer housing is available for out of town students and included in the cost of the program.
 This program was developed with support from the National Science Foundation, and our graduates teach in classrooms across the nation.

-More information about the Master of Science in Biology for Science Teachers program is available on the University College website.
+For more information and how to apply, visit the Master of Science in Biology for Science Teachers program page on the University College website.

 - Read a story about how the program connects teachers to the latest in science research and to each other.